logicchains/LPATHBench/writeup.md

 *Lua*

-Damn is it fast; I wouldn't have thought a dynamic language would run almost faster than Java and C#.
+Damn is it fast; I wouldn't have thought a dynamic language would run almost faster than C# and Haskell.
 Mike Pall: the Einstein of just-in-time-compiler-writing.

 *Go*